Updated July 9, 2019

 Culturally raised to view bacteria as threatening, in recent years I've been learning about their invaluable benefits: They seem like the best way to nurture our gut health.
 And eating fermented foods is an easy way to nurture the healthy bacteria in your gut.

 With a new appreciation for my family's gut health, I have also become really interested in fermenting foods.
 In getting started, I had many questions and concerns, including, What's the worst that could happen if my family or I accidentally eat toxic mold?
 Whom better to ask than self-proclaimed "fermentation revivalist" (public-proclaimed fermentation GURU!), Sandor Ellix Katz!

-Sandor is a NY Times bestselling author of the books Wild Fermentation and The Art of Fermentation.
+Sandor is a NY Times bestselling author of the books Wild Fermentation(3) and The Art of Fermentation(4).
 Among his loyal fans is renowned food writer Michael Pollan, who has referenced Sandor in his own books, and has turned to him as a fermentation teacher in his most recent book Cooked.

 After my fascinating conversation with Sandor, I now understand why eating fermented foods can be far superior to taking pills with probiotics.
 Probiotics usually contain less than a handful of bacteria strains, while fermented foods (like fermented cabbage) will contain complex bacterial diversity.
 You can hear more about this in the podcast conversation (just click below to listen).
 So consider incorporating fermented foods into your diet if you suffer from irritable bowel syndrome (IBS) and functional bowel problems such as constipation, diarrhea, bloating, pain and stomach upset.